ivanvaladares/Node-Suggestive-Search/README.md

 ## Pull requests
 If you submit a pull request, thanks!
-There are a couple rules to follow though to make it manageable:
+There are a couple of rules to follow to make it manageable:
 * The pull request should be atomic, i.e. contain only one feature.
 If it contains more, please submit multiple pull requests.
 * Please stick to the current coding style.
 It's important that the code uses a coherent style for readability.
 * Update the readme accordingly.